stenhaug/dssg_stanford/resources/tech_setup/housekeeping_session.md

 5. Put in a merge request on GitLab.

 We will work in these workspaces from now on.
 We are also going to remove the `course_materials` repository because it is now redundant.
-It is up to you whether you want to delete your forked repo - I recommend you do, but you do not have to.
+Go to the repo in GitLab, then go to Settings >  Advanced > Remove repository (and fill in the repository name to remove it).

+### What branch should I be working on?
+* Your own task or exercise? your branch
+* A shared task? a group or shared branch

+### File naming conventions
+Informative names matter!

+* Your own files: these are files you work on for one day.
+The names should be informative and followed by "<sunet>_<date>"
+* Shared notebooks/scripts: these are files you work on with others.
+The names should be informative.